 To be safe, cover a few ground rules before getting started in the kitchen.
-Teach kids to wash their hands with warm, soapy water while singing two choruses of "Happy Birthday" to kill all germs.
+Teach kids to wash their hands with warm, soapy water while singing two choruses of "Happy Birthday" to wash away germs.

 To begin cooking, teach your child the basics, such as cracking an egg or gathering the ingredients for a favorite holiday recipe.
 Convey to your child the importance of measuring the correct amount of each ingredient and the different types of utensils you need to use.

 To keep your children enthusiastic about cooking, assign tasks of a holiday recipe they are able to prepare based on their abilities.
 Here are some ideas depending on your child's age and ability:

 - Three to five year olds: mix together simple ingredients, snap green beans, tear lettuce for a salad, press cookie cutters

 - Six to seven year olds: shuck corn, use a vegetable peeler, crack eggs, measure ingredients

 - Eight to nine year olds: use a can opener, juice citrus fruits, check the temperature of foods with a thermometer, pound chicken on a cutting board